-I just read Autopsy of a Deceased Church: 12 Ways to Keep Yours Alive by Thom Rainer.
-In this little book, Rainer described nine symptoms that emerged from a study of fourteen churches that closed their doors.
+In his book, Autopsy of a Deceased Church, Thom Rainer described nine symptoms that emerged from a study of fourteen churches that closed their doors.
 These issues didn’t develop overnight.
 It was a slow erosion that lasted anywhere from a few months to two decades.

 Here are the nine issues each of the deceased churches experienced leading up to their demise.